Profile Likelihoods

 PracticallyIdentifiable(P::ParameterProfiles) -> Real

 Determines the maximum level at which ALL the given profiles in ParameterProfiles are still practically identifiable.
-If IsCost=true was chosen for the profiles, the output is the maximal deviation in cost function value 2(L_MLE - PL_i(θ)).
+If IsCost=true was chosen for the profiles, the output is the maximal deviation in cost function value W = 2(L_MLE - PL_i(θ)).
 If instead IsCost=false was chosen, so that cost function deviations have already been rescaled to confidence levels, the output of PracticallyIdentifiable is the maximal confidence level in units of standard deviations σ where the model is still practically identifiability.

 source